buildbuddy-io/buildbuddy/website/blog/donating-rules_xcodeproj-to-the-mobile-native-foundation.md

 > project, but also provide the benefits of rules_xcodeproj to everyone
 > involved.

-&ndash; Yongjin Cho, Software Engineer @ Snap
+&ndash; Yongjin Cho, Engineer @ Snap

 ### Spotify